Belgrade Beer Fest

 Interviews&Survey

-According to Don Norman, the human centered design process starts with a good understanding of people and the needs that the design is intended to meet.
+According to Don Norman, the human-centered design process starts with a good understanding of people and the needs that the design is intended to meet.

-What I wanted to Know?
+What I wanted to know?

 2. What is the most important for them when attending the festival?